Oklahoma gets past Northwestern 76-69 in OT

 BIG PICTURE

-Oklahoma: The Sooners entered the week one spot outside of the AP Top 25, and they strengthened their resume with a wins over Creighton and Northwestern .
+Oklahoma: The Sooners entered the week one spot outside of the AP Top 25, and strengthened their resume with wins over Creighton and Northwestern.
 Oklahoma also has wins over Florida, Notre Dame, Wichita State and USC.

 Northwestern: The Wildcats had their hands full with a top Big Five opponent after rolling past DePaul and Chicago State, a pair of local non-conference opponents, in their previous two games.